 |Mashua information and growing instructions|

 Q’illu Isañu is a variety of unknown origin, but presumably a South American heirloom.
-If you have been reading the catalog long enough, you may recall that I used to recommend against growing this variety, as my results with it were poor, but it has improved considerably over the past several years and now ranks among the better varieties.
+If you have been reading the catalog long enough, you may recall that I used to recommend against growing this variety, as my results with it were poor, but it has improved considerably after going through virus cleanup and now ranks among the better varieties.

 Q’illu Isañu has a very nice flavor that is slightly sweet with hints of carrot and caramel.
 It has no cabbagey flavor and no aftertaste.
 The cooked texture is soft and the color remains light yellow.